scrussell24/turkey/README.md

 esc, q, C-c | quit
 spacebar, C-s | focus search bar
 C-b | focus article box
-left arrow | back, hit enter when you find the article you would like to reload right arrow | forward, hit enter when you find the article you would like to reload d | highlight and scroll to next link and hit enter to load a | highlight and scroll to previous link and hit enter to load s | highlight and scroll to next header (from current link)
+up arrow | back, hit enter when you find the article you would like to reload down arrow | forward, hit enter when you find the article you would like to reload d | highlight and scroll to next link and hit enter to load a | highlight and scroll to previous link and hit enter to load s | highlight and scroll to next header (from current link)